-Structured medication review that identifies medications that could potentially increase falls risk and assesses the clinical indication for deprescribing or withdrawal.
+Medication review Structured medication review that identifies medications that could potentially increase falls risk and assesses the clinical indication for deprescribing or withdrawal.
 Such as review may in some cases recommend starting a new prescription.
 Validated tools are available to carry out structured medication review.
 Documented actions including making changes to prescriptions to reduce risk drugs, start new prescriptions or provides rationale to continue a drug associated with risk of falls.

-Provide information and educational materials for the patient and their family.
-NAIF patient resources are available here.

-Mobility assessment

-Walking and transfer assessment which includes:

-- Supervision / assistance required for transfers and walking - Equipment and walking aids required for transfers and walking

-Risks contributing to deconditioning

-- Care plan to specify how supervision and assistance will be provided to ensure the patient can remain as active as possible. - > Mobility aids (if needed) to be in reach of the patient. - > Ensure bed and chair heights are optimised for each patient and that if used, bed rail assessments are completed. - Appropriate equipment for moving and handling to be available on the ward and in working order. - > A personalised care plan in place to optimise physical activity and reduce sedentary time during the admission. - > Ensure appropriate clothing and footwear for moving around is available. - > Provide information and educational materials for the patient and their family.
-NAIF patient resources are available here.
+Provide information and educational materials for the patient and their family - available here.
+Mobility assessment Walking and transfer assessment which includes: Supervision / assistance required for transfers and walking Equipment and walking aids required for transfers and walking Risks contributing to deconditioning Care plan to specify how supervision and assistance will be provided to ensure the patient can remain as active as possible.
+Mobility aids (if needed) to be in reach of the patient.
+Ensure bed and chair heights are optimised for each patient and that if used, bed rail assessments are completed.
+Appropriate equipment for moving and handling to be available on the ward and in working order.
+A personalised care plan in place to optimise physical activity and reduce sedentary time during the admission.
+Ensure appropriate clothing and footwear for moving around is available.
+Provide information and educational materials for the patient and their family - available here.
+Continence assessment Assessment to ascertain the presence of urinary and/or faecal incontinence.
+Continence care plan which may include: Supporting adequate hydration.
+Support with toileting, using the toilets on the ward as the default approach.
+Avoidance of urinary catheters with clear justified reason.
+Review of the anticholinergic effect of some medications used to manage bladder conditions and consideration of alternatives.
+Consideration of non-pharmacological approaches such as pelvic floor muscle training and bladder training to manage urinary incontinence.